benshimonz/V1/Textual.md

 ## E1: Query Start (Type = 'Start')

 There must be a single element with type 'Start'.
-Its ENum must equal to 0.
+Its ENum must equals to 0.

 |Mandatory| Name      | Type   | Description
 |---------|-----------|--------| ------